chrishaining/covid-19-word-clouds/README.md

 ## Results
 The most prominent word across the three speeches is `people`.
 This was a surprise to me.
 I had thought that terms about the virus would be more prominent.
 The lack of prominence of direct reference to medical matters was also a surprise. `Virus`, `coronavirus`, NHS` and `test` are there, but they are not dominant.
 That may be due to the fact that the speeches were by the Foreign Secretary and Chancellor, rather than the Health Secretary.

-The inclusion of the word `ve` on 9th April is odd and I don't know why it has appeared. `you've`, `we've`, `I've` and `they've` are in the list of excluded words, so these don't seem to be the reason, and I haven't found anything in the text to explain why `ve` was in the cloud.
+The inclusion of the word `ve` on 9th April was odd and I don't know why it appeared. `you've`, `we've`, `I've` and `they've` wee in the list of excluded words, so these don't seem to be the reason, and I haven't found anything in the text to explain why `ve` was in the cloud.
+As a short-term fix, I add `ve` to the list of excluded words.

 ---